 The Center for Folklore Studies, as part of its mission to coordinate and support folklore and cultural documentation throughout the state of Ohio, is conducting an ongoing research project focusing on Ohio communities’ responses to economic, environmental and cultural change through their everyday practices and expressive culture.
 Our primary focus is on Scioto and Perry Counties in Appalachian Ohio.
 Since summer of 2016, CFS faculty, staff, and students have been building relationships with core community partners in both counties and developing archival projects that support, document, and preserve local culture.
 The project asks the question: How do Ohioans create a sense of place in a changing environment?

 Ohio State students assist in this project by documenting spaces of sociality, such as comic book shops, used record stores, local diners, state parks, community centers, farmers markets, etc. They interview farmers, forest workers, business owners, community leaders, young entrepreneurs, trappers, hunters, gardeners and others who have storied the lands they occupy in various ways.
 In the process, students consider the relations between city dwellers and rural groups, between old-timers and in-migrators, between diverse groups of residents.
 They discover the various ways in which these groups articulate their vision for a local future.
-Through reflection and discussion, students contribute to the research project’s developing conceptualization of “local culture,” “community revitalization” and “diverse environmentalisms.”
-All fieldwork work is coded and deposited in the Ohio State University Folklore Archives.
+All fieldwork work is accessioned into the Folklore Archives and provided to community collaborators.

-The Ohio Field Schools initiative, then, has two major foci: The first are the various local documentation and archival initiatives we support through the Folklore Archives, as well as the Ohio Field Schools Collection in the Folklore Archives, which contains materials collected over the course of the projects; and the second is the Ohio Field School course, which is offered during spring semester.
+The Ohio Field School Program has two major foci: The first are the various local documentation and archival initiatives we support through the Folklore Archives, as well as the Ohio Field School Collection in the Folklore Archives, which contains materials collected over the course of the projects; and the second is the Ohio Field School course, which is offered during spring semester.
 You can read more about each of these foci below.